nehaljwani/team.exiv2.org/book/IMaEA.md

 There we have it.
 Nothing is ever late, nothing is more difficult than expected, all suppliers deliver on time to specification and nobody is ever sick.
 When I discussed the project schedule with my boss I asked him why there was no time in the schedule for bugs and fixes, his response was "There better not be be any bugs."
 Five years later, West Anchors were closed by their owners.

 I also had the misfortune to work at a company where the boss was an expert in planning.
-He explained to me that the only challenge in software engineering is to get the schedule right.
+He explained to me that the only challenge in Software Engineering is to get the schedule right.
 Everything else was trivial.

-So, if you live in the perfect world, you'll not find anything interesting or useful in this part of the book, because I'm talking a less that perfect world which I will call "Reality".
+So, if you live in the perfect world, you'll not find anything interesting or useful in this part of the book, because I'm talking a less than perfect world in which I live.
+I usually call it "Reality".

+Another challenge is that many users are perfect and live in this other world where everything works.
+The world of "West Anchors".
+So users seldom understand that the open-source project may be populated by people who live in the depressing world of "Reality".

 Scheduling an open-source project is almost impossible.
 You are dealing with volunteers.
 You might think you know the volunteers, however you don't.
 It's unusual to have even met the people.
 How can you understand the pressure and stress in another person's life when you know so little about their circumstances.
 And remember they are volunteers.
 They can walk off the job if they wish.
 In a business, management have tools such as money, vacations, bonuses, lay-offs and promotions to manipulate the employees.
 In the open-source world, you have none of those tools.

-Another challenge is that most users are perfect and live in this other world where everything works.
-The world of "West Anchors".
-So users seldom understand that the open-source project might be populated by people who live in the depressing world of "Reality".

 Here is the problem and my thoughts about how to solve the scheduling problem.